neurosynth/neurosynth/README.md

 ## Installation

-Neurosynth depends on the NumPy/SciPy libraries.
-It also depends on NiBabel.
+Dependencies:

+* NumPy and SciPy libraries
+* NiBabel
+* [ply](http://www.dabeaz.com/ply/) (optional, for complex structured queries)

 Assuming you have those packages in working order, download this package, then install it from source:

 	> python setup.py install